wp-plugins/easy-excerpt/readme.txt

 1. Go to 'Easy Excerpt' under 'Settings' menu
 1. Change the options of your choice

-*Plugin zip archive contains a text file with code snippets for those who rather include the excerpt functions in their themes functions.php instead.*

 Follow the development of this plugin at [FredrikMalmgren.com](http://fredrikmalmgren.com/wordpress/plugins/easy-excerpt/ "Easy Excerpt - Fredrik Malmgren").